Concordium/concordium.github.io/source/mainnet/net/guides/run-node.rst

          - CONCORDIUM_NODE_DATA_DIR=/mnt/data
          - CONCORDIUM_NODE_CONFIG_DIR=/mnt/data

-         # port on which the node will listen for incoming connections.
+         # The port on which the node will listen for incoming connections.
 This is a
          # port inside the container.
 It is mapped to an external port by the port
          # mapping in the `ports` section below.
 If the internal and external ports
          # are going to be different then you should also set